Courses may include

 IETG 1023 - Statistical Analysis I

 This course will cover the many tools and techniques used in quantitative statistical analysis.
 Topics include correlation and regression probability, distributions, hypothesis testing and several others.
-The application of statistical methods is a skill industrial engineering learners will practice extensively in their future work environment, as they gather information and evaluate for decision making.
+The application of statistical methods is a skill practiced extensively in industrial engineering, in gathering information and evaluating for decision making.

 IETG 1024 - Project Management

-This course will provide the learner with skills to manage a project in a dynamic business environment.
-Learners will review the components of a project that require organization and planning prior to execution.
-They will also manage a project during the course to experience the challenges and opportunities that transpire during project implementation.
-The project management experience will enable them to not only plan, but also monitor progress, track changes and report status updates throughout implementation.
+This course will provide you with skills to manage a project in a dynamic business environment.
+You will review the components of a project that require organization and planning prior to execution and manage a project during the course to experience the challenges and opportunities that transpire during project implementation.
+The project management experience will enable you to not only plan, but also monitor progress, track changes and report status updates throughout implementation.

 IETG 1025 - Operations Management I

-In this course, learners will be introduced to concept of supply chain management.
-The integrated links across the supply chain that impact forecasting, operations, inventory, material and resource requirements in an organization will be evaluated.
-The learner will analyse the relationships between the organizational strategy and operations management through logistics, purchasing, and resourcing.
+This course introduces the concept of supply chain management.
+The integrated links across the supply chain that impact forecasting, operations, inventory, material and resource requirements in an organization will be evaluated and the relationships between the organizational strategy and operations management through logistics, purchasing, and resourcing will be analyzed.

 IETG 2001 - Business/Industry Project I